darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 # Introduction

-In this blog post, I will be explaining how to create EDA plots and add customizations to them in R and Python.
-We will be discussing how to create a histogram and a boxplot in both R and Python.
+In this blog post, I will be explaining how to create EDA plots and add customizations to them in R and Python, and together we will create a histogram and a boxplot.
 Our customizations of these plots will focus on making them interpretable, attractive, and creating a similar look between plots in the two languages.
 First, let's talk about some basics of data analysis.

 ### What is EDA?